Your audience craves variety, and you can reach more of them, more effectively, when you use a variety of content mediums.

 …and create it!

-And make sure you check back to this page, these original 52 different types of content will become more!
+And make sure you check back to this page, these original 52 different types of content marketing will become more!

 If you’ve got any ideas for our list of different types of content marketing, leave a comment or send us a message!
 We’ll add your contribution to the list!

 Want more?
 Check out:

 - Instagram Reach: How To Increase Instagram Post Reach (9 Killer Strategies)

 - Facebook Page Likes: How to Get 1,000’s for FREE

 - How I Never Run Out of Content Marketing Ideas